 A: Vitamins get moldy by being stored in warm, damp conditions.
 This can promote the growth of mold on the capsules.
 In most cases, ingesting some mold won’t cause any problems.
-But if your immune system is in a weakened state, as is often the case with older individuals, mold may cause you to experience diarrhea or vomiting (30).
+But if your immune system is in a weakened state, as may be the case with older individuals, mold may cause you to feel nauseaous (29).
 The important thing is not to let the multivitamins sit around long enough to get moldy.
 Take them every day as directed.

 Q: Can multivitamins be taken with other medications?

 A: Multivitamins can be taken with some medications.
-But in other cases they may impact the effectiveness of the medication, making it either more or less potent (31).
+In other cases, they may impact the effectiveness of the medication, making it either more or less potent (30).
 This is true for both over the counter (OTC) medications like NSAIDs and antacids, as well as prescription drugs including antibiotics and blood pressure medications.
 If you are currently taking medications to treat a specific condition, you should discuss the matter with your primary care physician before taking multivitamins.
 As a general rule, the more ingredients in a supplement, the greater the odds it will produce a counterproductive reaction with medications.

 Q: Can multivitamins reduce the risk of women dying from breast cancer?

-A: Research suggests that multivitamins can indeed significantly reduce the likelihood of an older woman dying from invasive breast cancer (32).
+A: Research suggests that multivitamins may significantly reduce the likelihood of an older woman dying from invasive breast cancer (31).
 Nearly 8,000 women between the ages of 50 and 79 with invasive breast cancer were closely followed for seven years.
 At the end of that time it was found that the death rate for those who took multivitamin supplements was 30 percent lower than those who didn’t take multivitamins.
-More research is needed to confirm this finding.
-But it’s a very encouraging result nonetheless.
+More research is needed to confirm this finding, but it’s a very encouraging result nonetheless.

 Q: Should women over 50 take multivitamins with collagen?